 Renting is Expensive, but Flexible

 Many times, rental amounts are higher than mortgage payments, and part of that is because you aren’t just paying for a roof over your head.
 You’re paying for maintenance on the property, a landlord to call when you need them, and for the freedom of being able to move out when you want (or as soon as your lease is up).

 Renting allows you to keep your freedom — your freedom from home maintenance and from being trapped in a specific location.
 If an up and coming area of town starts trending, that’s great!
 You can go find a new house or apartment that you like better, with no repercussions.

 That kind of freedom and flexibility is worth a lot of money to some people, so you need to decide if it’s right for you.
 If it is, keep on renting!
 There’s nothing wrong with it, and many financially savvy and secure people choose to rent.

 There are many downsides to renting as well.
 For one, you typically can’t alter your rental in any way.
 Some landlords don’t even want you to paint, which can make many rentals feel generic.
 You might have to think creatively if you want your rental to feel like home.

 There’s also the possibility of having to share common walls with neighbors you may not like.
 I still cringe when I think about some of my old neighbors that lived next to me in a duplex.
 They were hoarders and not very clean, which attracted roaches and mice.
+I had to buy tons of products for keeping snakes away.
 I decided it was time to move when a snake got into my apartment (a snake that I’m sure was attracted to the mice).

 You can’t exactly choose your neighbors when you are buying a property, but when you have to share a wall with them in a rental, it makes it much harder to ignore if living next to them becomes a problem.